panzerdp/dmitripavlutin.com/content/posts/057-type-checking/index.md

 message.match(/Hi/); // => null
 ```

-Can you use `typeof` to differentiate an existing object from a missing object?
+Can you use `typeof` to differentiate an existing object from a `null` missing object?

 Unfortunately, you can't: